The Top 7 Power BI Alternatives to Empower Your Non-Tech Teams

 Trevor.io is the best alternative to Power BI to empower non-tech users to answer ad hoc questions from your database without help from your engineer.
 Versatility, ease of use and unlimited users make it a good fit for fast-growing companies, particularly SaaS and marketplace.

 If you have the time and budget to invest in a BI solution that’s managed by your data team or need one that connects to multiple sources, Looker is a great choice.

 3. How to choose the right Power BI alternative for your company.

-Choosing the right Power BI alternative for your company involves finding a solution that delivers understandable, actionable insights and fits the skill level of your end-users.
+Choosing the right Power BI alternative for your company involves finding a business intelligence software solution that delivers understandable, actionable insights and fits the skill level of your end-users.
 Shop around and use free trials for non-techs and data teams to try out different options.

 Think about the following:

 - Who’s going to use it and how?
 How tech-savvy are your users and what are their roles?
 How complex are the questions they need to ask?
 Which features will provide the answers?